allenporter/gcal_sync/DESIGN.md

 Additionally, the database needs to support insert, update, delete to support the sync APIs.

+Syncing all events as single events denormalized causes extreme bloat on a calendar (e.g. megabytes of data related to duplicate copies of the same events over and over with different timestamps).
+As a result, the local sync database will instead sync a single event and handle recurrence rules on local queries.

 TODO: Can the list of calendars also be sync'd?